mbaridonn/BookStore/README.md

 # BookStore
 React &amp; Node.js example

+## How-To

-npm start -> build and run the application npm test -> build and run tests with jest
+- Use `npm start` to build and run the application.
+- Use `npm test` to build and run tests with jest.